Investing in Tulsa's future.

 Capital Strategy

-The Tulsa Housing Investment Fund tackles this head-on with $80 million in flexible capital dedicated to the growing need for affordable and workforce housing.
+The Tulsa Housing Impact Fund tackles this head-on with $80 million in flexible capital dedicated to the growing need for affordable and workforce housing.

 Developer Priority

-The Tulsa Housing Investment Fund is backed by Housing Partnership Network.
+The Tulsa Housing Impact Fund is backed by Housing Partnership Network.

 Raised across HPN and its social enterprises